Business Economics (Business)

 Choose one course from ACE 9 Certified Courses.

 Students enrolling for their first semester with junior standing (or more) will see that the list of approved courses includes a few business courses.
 While this section is labeled “non-business requirements,” students may elect to enroll in one of the business courses to fulfill the ACE 9 requirement as long as prerequisites are completed (which are generally reserved for juniors or seniors).
-Work closely with your advisor and bring this to their attention to question how this course may potentially satisfy other degree program requirements, including in major.
+Work closely with your advisor and bring this to their attention to question how this course may potentially satisfy other degree program requirements, including in the major.

 The options include: